Rhine River Cruise

 Day 1 Mainz to Rüdesheim, approx. 33 km

 The first cycling day was a Sunday and as we made our way out of Mainz there were plenty of locals walking, riding and enjoying the River side on a sunny summers day.
 We cycled past a number of large boat marinas on our way and stopped at Biebrich Castle, Eltville Castle and village (where a wine festival was in full swing) and Geisenheim for a well earned local wheat beer.
-Upon our arrival in Rüdesheim we wandered the quaint streets full of tourists and wine bars before catching the chairlift up to Neiderwald-Denkmal – a massive memorial commemorating the unification of Germany.
+Upon our arrival in Rüdesheim we wandered the quaint streets full of tourists and wine bars before catching the chairlift up to Neiderwald-Denkmal.
+This is a massive hill top memorial commemorating the unification of Germany.
 We enjoyed magnificent views over the river, vineyards and across Rüdesheim and Bingen (on the opposite side of the river).

 Day 2 Rüdesheim – St. Goar, approx. 31 km

 The sun was shining again on day 2 and began with a short ferry crossing to Bingen.
 We took the opportunity to ride up to Burg Klopp – the 13th century castle overlooking the town and now used as the Town Hall.
 The climb up the 37 metre tower offered sweeping views over the town and river.
 We then set off on the first of our two days cycling through the World Heritage Site of the Upper Middle Rhine Valley.
 These were probably the two best days of the trip.